AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ![](assets/rich-text-editor-author.png)

+*Launch the Rich Text Editor*

 Similarly, you can use the Rich Text Editor to modify the description when creating a:

 **Learning Program**

 ![](assets/lp-rte-new.png)

+*Use Rich Text Editor for a Learning Program*

 **Certification**

 ![](assets/cert-rte-new.png)

+*Use Rich Text Editor for a Certification*

 **Job Aid**

 ![](assets/job-aid-rte-new.png)

+*Use Rich Text Editor for a Job Aid*

 In addition, you can use the Rich Text Editor for other languages.